 - Represents the work of PHD to internal and external partners and stakeholders.

 - Develops and manages budgets for their areas of work in partnership with PHD leadership

 - Overseeing clinic operations in a variety of community-based clinics

 ⚠️Required Before Applying⚠️

-- Possession of a valid license to practice medicine issued by the Medical Board of California or the Osteopathic Medical Board of California*; AND
+- Possession of a valid license to practice medicine issued by the Medical Board of California or the Osteopathic Medical Board of California*

-- Possession of valid Board Certification in the appropriate medical specialty area for the assigned facility or division; AND
+- Possession of valid Board Certification in the appropriate medical specialty area for the assigned facility or division

 One (1) year of full-time employment is equivalent to 2,000 hours (2,000 hours of qualifying work experience is based on a forty (40) hour work week).
 Any overtime hours that you work above forty (40) hours per week are not included in the calculation to determine full-time employment.
 Applicants must meet the minimum qualification requirements by the application review date unless otherwise noted.